 Bank fees might be the single most annoying part of having a checking or savings account.
-Sometimes they're hidden and sneak up on you, other times they're blatantly up front, just taunting you.
-But in all cases, when you see one of those fees on your monthly statement, you get annoyed.
-Maybe even angry.
+Account fees can be hidden and sneak up on you.
+Other times they're blatantly up front, feeling like they're just taunting you.
+But in all cases, when you see one of those fees hit your account, you get annoyed, frustrated, and maybe even angry.

 So what gives?
-Why are banks fees so rampant?
+Why are bank fees so rampant, and costly?

-A big reason is — and there's no way to sugarcoat this — banks are out to make money, and if they can charge a few dollars here or there, they will.
-Most banks are a business, and businesses are all about their bottom line.
+A big reason is — and there's no way to sugarcoat this — banks by design are structured to make money, and if they can charge a few dollars here or there, they will.
+Most banks are a business, and businesses — especially big businesses — are all about their bottom line.

-To understand the "whys" of fees, it might help to drill down to consider some of the most common fees you're likely to see.
+To understand the "whys" of fees, and how to avoid them, it might help to drill down to consider some of the most common fees you're likely to see.

 Minimum balance fees